Enlarged Pores? Try These 3 Masks!

 Enlarged pores are very common today.
 A lot of people use makeup to try to cover them up.
 But before you try to hide them, why not learn about what causes pores to dilate?
 We’ll explain in today’s article.

-By plugging up pores with makeup or other substances, it can actually make them look worse.
+By clogging up pores with makeup or other substances, you can actually make them look worse.
 The more common reasons for enlarged pores lie in the kind of skin tone you have, as well as the following:

 1. Wheat flour and lemon mask

 - Juice from ½ lemon

 Why is this mask a good choice for treating enlarged pores?
 Remember that lemon juice is a great astringent, which helps eliminate excess oil, blackheads, and reduce the size of pores.